ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 which asks for a protocol providing a specific transport feature that is controlled by the protocol property.

 ### Control Properties

 Control properties signals state changes to the transport system.
 See {{send-final}} for an example.

+### Intents

+Intents are hints to the transport system that do not directly map to a single protocol/transport feature or behavior of the transport system, but express a presumed application behavior or generic application needs.

+The application can expect the transport system to take appropriate actions involving protocol selection, path selection and, setting of protocol flags.
+For example, if an application sets the "Capacity Profile" to "bulk" on a Preconnection, this will likely influence path selection, DSCP flags in the IP header as well as niceness for multi-streaming connections.
+When using Intents, the application must not expect consistent behavior across different environments, implementations or versions of the same implementation.

 ## Mandatory Transport Properties